CutaneousBioinf/LiteratureMiningTool/ConceptMap/UMLSMetathesaurusCompiler/README.md

 ---- COMPILE AND RUN ON THE COMMAND LINE ----

-The following commands are used to process UMLS Metathesaurus.
+The following commands are used to process UMLS Metathesaurus:

 		javac UMLSMetathesaurusCompiler.java
 		java UMLSMetathesaurusCompiler MRCONSO_FILE_PATH MRSTYL_FILE_PATH